Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Introduction

 Quantum traces also appear in the context of spectral networks \cite{GabellaCommMathPhys17, NeitzkeJHighEnerPhys20}.
-Preliminary empirical computations performed together with Andy Neitzke (see \cite{NeitzkeArxiv21}) suggest that, at least for simple curves, the $\mathrm{SL}_3$-quantum trace map defined in this paper agrees with that constructed in \cite{NeitzkeArxiv21}; this is known in the case $n=2$ \cite{KimArxiv18}.
+Empirical computations performed together with A. Neitzke (see \cite{neitzkeMR4482975}) suggest that, at least for simple curves, the $\mathrm{SL}_3(\mathbb{C})$-quantum trace map defined in this paper agrees with that constructed in \cite{neitzkeMR4482975}; see also \cite{kimMR4568006} in the case $n=2$.

 The quantum trace map is a tool for studying the representation theory of skein algebras \cite{BonahonInvent16, FrohmanInvent19}, relevant to topological quantum field theories \cite{WittenCommMathPhys89, BlanchetTopology95}.